itujono/actioneer-local/README.md

 The fastest way to see Actioneer work is to send yourself sample emails from another account (or the same account):

 - **Receipt Test**: Forward yourself an old receipt email, or compose a new email with subject like "Your Amazon order receipt - $29.99" with some purchase details
-- **Travel Test**: Send an email with subject "Flight confirmation - NYC to LA" or "Hotel booking confirmed - Marriott Downtown"
+- **Travel Test**: Send an email with subject "Amazing travel deal - 50% off NYC hotels" or "Flash sale: Flights to Tokyo starting at $299"
 - **Job Test**: Create an email like "Application received - Software Engineer at TechCorp" with application details

 **Option 2: Wait for Natural Emails**